Brickster/force-close/README.md

 ## Why

-Sublime Text has built in commands `save` and `close_by_index` that save and close a view, respectively.
-However, `close_by_index` will prompt to save changes if they exist.
+Sublime Text has a built-in command to close a view: `close_by_index`.
+However, it will prompt to save changes if they exist.
 What if you don't care?

 ## Use